H. Code of Practice for Notification of Reviewable Decisions and Rights of Review by the Administrative Appeals Tribunal

 Publication of the decision notice may be on the internet or via any other means the decision maker considers appropriate, including via newspaper or magazine.

-Even if one of the above circumstances applies and a decision notice is published, the decision-maker may still give a decision notice to any affected person [Code of Practice clause 8(2)].
+Even if one of the above circumstances applies and a decision notice is published, the decision-maker may still give a notice of the decision to any affected person, as set out in the note under subsection 16(6) of the ART Rules.